dyahayuwijayanti/first-learning-github/README.md

-# First GitHub Repository
+# Learning GitHub & Python

-Hi! ❣️❣️
-I'm an Engineering Physics graduate who is starting to learn GitHub, data analysis, and machine learning.

-This repository is used to document my learning progress and small experiments.
+This repository documents my learning journey in GitHub, Python, and data analysis.
+It contains beginner-level projects and notes created step by step.

+## Repository Structure
+- `python-basic/`
+  Basic Python scripts and introductory notebooks.
+- `data-analysis-basic/`
+  Simple data analysis notebooks using pandas and matplotlib.
+- `learning_log.md`
+  Daily learning notes and progress tracking.

-## Currently learning
+## Topics Covered
-- Git & GitHub basics
+- GitHub fundamentals
-- Python
+- Python basics
-- Data analysis
+- Data analysis with pandas
-- Machine learning fundamentals
+- Simple data visualization

 ## Notes
+This repository is intended for learning purposes.
-This is a beginner repository.
-Improvements will be added gradually.
+Contents will be improved and expanded gradually.
-# first-learning-github
-My first GitHub repository — learning step by step